Zirconium dioxide: Engineering properties

 Zirconium dioxide is one of the most studied ceramic materials.
 ZrO2 adopts a monoclinic crystal structure at room temperature and transitions to tetragonal and cubic at higher temperatures.
 The change of volume caused by the structure transitions from tetragonal to monoclinic to cubic induces large stresses, causing it to crack upon cooling from high temperatures.
 When the zirconia is blended with some other oxides, the tetragonal and/or cubic phases are stabilized.
 Effective dopants include magnesium oxide (MgO), yttrium oxide (Y2O3, yttria), calcium oxide (CaO), and cerium(III) oxide (Ce2O3).

 Zirconia is often more useful in its phase 'stabilized' state.
 Upon heating, zirconia undergoes disruptive phase changes.
 By adding small percentages of yttria, these phase changes are eliminated, and the resulting material has superior thermal, mechanical, and electrical properties.
 In some cases, the tetragonal phase can be metastable.
 If sufficient quantities of the metastable tetragonal phase is present, then an applied stress, magnified by the stress concentration at a crack tip, can cause the tetragonal phase to convert to monoclinic, with the associated volume expansion.
 This phase transformation can then put the crack into compression, retarding its growth, and enhancing the fracture toughness.
 This mechanism, known as transformation toughening, significantly extends the reliability and lifetime of products made with stabilized zirconia.

 The ZrO2 band gap is dependent on the phase (cubic, tetragonal, monoclinic, or amorphous) and preparation methods, with typical estimates from 5–7 eV.

 A special case of zirconia is that of tetragonal zirconia polycrystal, or TZP, which is indicative of polycrystalline zirconia composed of only the metastable tetragonal phase.

-3Y stabilised ZrO2 and 5Y stabilised ZrO2
+3Y stabilised ZrO_{2} and 5Y stabilized ZrO_{2}

-When ZrO₂ is stabilised by adding 3 mol% of yttrium oxide (3Y-ZrO₂) at high temperatures (~1500 °C), its mechanical properties such as fracture toughness, flexural strength, and hardness are significantly improved.
-This is because 3Y-ZrO₂ retains a metastable tetragonal phase at room temperature, which undergoes a stress-induced transformation to the monoclinic phase, leading to phase transformation toughening mechanism under high stress intensity.
+When ZrO_{2} is stabilized by adding 3 mol% of yttrium oxide (3Y-ZrO_{2}) at high temperatures (~1500 °C), its mechanical properties such as fracture toughness, flexural strength, and hardness are significantly improved.
+This is because 3Y-ZrO_{2} retains a metastable tetragonal phase at room temperature, which undergoes a stress-induced transformation to the monoclinic phase, leading to phase transformation toughening mechanism under high stress intensity.

-In contrast, when ZrO₂ is stabilised with 5 mol% of yttrium oxide (5Y-ZrO₂), it is primarily in the cubic phase, and does not undergo transformation toughening mechanism when stress is applied.
-As a result, while 5Y-ZrO₂ exhibits better optical properties i.e, enhanced translucency due to fewer grain boundaries to scatter light, its mechanical properties (fracture toughness, strength, and hardness) do not improve in the same way as 3Y-ZrO₂.
+In contrast, when ZrO_{2} is stabilized with 5 mol% of yttrium oxide (5Y-ZrO_{2}), it is primarily in the cubic phase, and does not undergo transformation toughening mechanism when stress is applied.
+As a result, while 5Y-ZrO₂ exhibits better optical properties, i.e., enhanced translucency due to fewer grain boundaries to scatter light, its mechanical properties (fracture toughness, strength, and hardness) do not improve in the same way as 3Y-ZrO₂.